jessecusack/ocean_data_tools/README.md

 # Ocean Data Tools

-A directory of software used for reading, processing and analysing data from oceanographic sensors.
+A list of software for reading, processing and analysing oceanographic data.
+The focus is on software that comes in the form of a package or module for a programming language, not GUIs or executables.
+The list is broken down in two main ways.
+First, all the software packages are listed.
+Second, the instruments are listed along with the relevant packages.
+Contributions in the form of emails, issues and pull requests are more than welcome!

 ### Contents
 * [Software list](#software)